Basic types

 Future ideas #

-Beside these, in the future pint° will support other literals, like collection literals (list, set, map), struct (record/tuple-like ojects), function literals and others.
+Beside these, in the future pint° will support other literals, like collection literals (list, set, map) function literals and others.

 Dart types #